 Lobster Roll from Kelly's, across from Revere Beach

-Lobster roll at Kelly's - always fabulous!
+Lobster roll at Kelly's - the perfect beach food

 Special Events at Revere Beach